 - A personal statement that must specify the student’s educational background and qualifications, research interests and goals, geographical area of research (if applicable), and the faculty they would like to work with.
 The statement should not exceed 500 words.

 - A writing sample of the applicant’s academic work of at least 2500 words that demonstrates the applicant’s ability to conduct graduate-level work and scholarly writing.

 - Three letters of recommendation that evaluate the applicant’s academic performance, and their suitability and potential for undertaking doctoral studies.
 At least one of these letters must be written by a faculty member from the institution where the master’s degree was earned, preferably the thesis advisor.
 Letters should not be more than 12-months old at the time of application.

 - International applicants whose first language is not English are required to submit results of the Test of English as a Foreign Language (TOEFL) or other equivalent test approved by the Graduate College, unless they hold a degree from a U.S. accredited institution.
 The TOEFL is strongly preferred.
 The minimum TOEFL score for full admissions consideration is 90 on the Internet-based test (IBT), 232 on the computer-based test, or 575 on the paper-based test.
 The minimum IELTS score is 7.0.
 Applicants should plan to take the appropriate test no later than December to ensure consideration of their applications by the December 1 deadline.

 Fall: December 1st

 Multi-year funding is available for qualified applications.
+Funding offers include a tuition wavier (not including fees), individual health insurance coverage and a competitive yearly stipend.
 Meeting admissions requirements does not guarantee admission.View the graduate catalog